Key Takeaways

 Why the Violence Continues

 Classification failures put incompatible inmates together.
 When an inmate with a documented history of violence is assigned a cellmate despite prior assaults, the facility has created the conditions for homicide.
-According to criminal filings reviewed by The Oklahoman, multiple assailants at Allen Gamble had violent histories that should have triggered single-cell housing or placement in more restrictive settings.
-The Oklahoman reported that Gregory Scott Thompson, who killed Officer Hershberger, was a convicted murderer.
-Randy Mounce, who strangled John Longstreet, was serving time for a 1994 murder.
-Daniel Wilson, who killed Brantley Avallone, was already serving a life sentence for murder.
+According to criminal filings reviewed by The Oklahoman, multiple people identified in Allen Gamble homicide cases had violent histories that should have triggered single-cell housing or placement in more restrictive settings.
+The Oklahoman reported that Gregory Scott Thompson, who was accused in Officer Hershberger's death, was a convicted murderer; Randy Mounce, identified in reporting and filings involving John Longstreet's strangulation, was serving time for a 1994 murder; and Daniel Wilson, identified in reporting involving Brantley Avallone's death, was already serving a life sentence for murder.

 Staffing shortages make meaningful monitoring impossible.
 Proper correctional practice requires regular cell checks, functional classification systems, and enough officers to respond quickly when violence erupts.
 The forty-five-minute delay in reaching Dustin Patterson illustrates what happens when staff cannot intervene in time.
 Every minute of delay is a minute of suffering that could have been prevented.

 ODOC leadership has stated that the facility houses some of the state's most dangerous inmates, has expanded programming, improved training, and is exploring AI-assisted cellmate matching.
+Director Farris has also described shipping gang leaders, known as "shot callers," to other states—primarily through inmate trades with the Indiana Department of Corrections.
 Even accepting those efforts, the constitutional duty under Farmer v.
 Brennan remains: officials must take reasonable measures to mitigate known risks of serious harm.
+DA Johnson, while expressing confidence in current ODOC leadership, stated bluntly that the crisis "has got to be of the highest priority" and questioned the long-term effects of housing inmates in lockdown 23 hours a day.
+"I just don't see how we can keep people locked in a box 23 hours a day and say that is fixing anything," Johnson said.

 Legal Accountability: Who Can Be Sued